Emergent gravity fails to explain color-dependent galaxy-galaxy lensing signals from SDSS Dr7: Results

 We also further test the possible contribution of faint satellites out of SDSS spectroscopic detection limit at r band model magnitude 17.77 around massive stellar mass bins, based on illustrisTNG300-3 \citep{nelson2018} low resolution hydro-simulation.
 IllustrisTNG-300-3 has 100 snapshots from z at 127, with $302.6 \mpch$ box size, dark matter particle mass $3.8\times 10^9 \Msun$ and gas, stellar cell mass $7.0\times 10^8 \Msun$.
 We download group catalog from snapshot 91 at z=0.1 as well as processed offsets file to obtain the information of dark matter and gas, stellar particles for each halo and its subhalo.
-We select four samples based on halo mass(weak lensing mass$\pm error$) and stellar mass from Table \ref{tab:1}.
+We select four samples based on halo mass (weak lensing mass$\pm error$) and stellar mass from Table \ref{tab:1}.
 The stellar particles inside 100kpc with respect to the centroids of the stacked dark matter particles, are considered to be from the central galaxies.
 This criteria is based on the ~50kpc offcenter effect \citep{luo_gg2} and the galaxy size 50kpc cited from \cite{chen2019}.
 The ratio between stellar particles outside this radius and the ones inside this radius is the rough estimation of the contribution of satellite galaxies in general.
+Fig.~\ref{fig:halo} is an example of halo from the simulation defined by $rockstar$ software \citep{behroozi2013ApJ}, the black dots are the dark matter particles and the red dots are the stellar particles, the boundary of the halo is not regular but roughly about the virial radius of a halo.
 We find ~10\% for the most massive stellar mass bin, and this dramatically decreases to 1.0\% for the second most massive stellar mass bin.
-In observational data, the secondary satellite is beyond 17.77 in r band, so in reality this is less than 10\%.
+This dramatic decrease may be due to the resolution of the suit of simulations we used here.
+However, we still can consider the 10\% as an upper limit for the satellite contribution.
+Further more, in observational data, the secondary satellite is beyond 17.77 in r band, so in reality this is less than 10\%.
 And the contribution for the rest can be neglected.
 So the "unobserved" faint galaxies do not contribute significantly to the EG in our analysis.